 The Department of Child and Family Studies offers financial support to graduate students in a variety of ways.
 All assistantships include fee waivers for each semester, as long as the student is enrolled in at least 6 credit hours of coursework, and health insurance for US students.
-Most assistantships are half time, requiring 20 hours of work per week, and provide a yearly stipend that varies between $10,000 and $12,500, depending on the type of program (MS, PhD).
+Most assistantships are half time, requiring 20 hours of work per week, and provide a yearly stipend that varies between $12,000 – $15,000.
 Departmental assistantships are competitive and last for a period of two (MS students) and three years (PhD students).

 The Graduate Committee is responsible for recommending students for assistantship positions, and the department head makes the final decision to award an assistantship, based largely on the student’s professional goals and faculty needs.
 Most students who are supported by a departmental assistantship are assigned to faculty who are conducting research and teaching courses.